We serve all sectors of conference and media technology and are among the market leaders in simultaneous, interpreting and multilingual events.

 Written interpreters for events and conferences

-We can provide you with captioners and lend you the technology you need to make live captions visible to your audience.
+We can provide you with captioners, offer solutions with artificial intelligence and lend you the technology you need to make live captions visible to your audience.

 Written interpreting is an important part of accessible communication and enables deaf and hard of hearing people to participate fully in conferences, meetings, digital meetings and video conferences.
 It is also possible to use subtitles for simultaneous translation.